tr3ck3r/linklight/exercises/ansible_engine/3-variables/README.md

 ```

 ### Step 2:
-Add some file tasks and a service task to your playbook.
+Return to `~/apache-basic-playbook/site.yml` and add some file tasks and a service task to your playbook.

 ```yml
 - name: create site-enabled directory